Overdrive (2017 film)

-Overdrive is a 2017 action thriller film directed by Antonio Negret, produced by Michael Brandt, Derek Haas and Pierre Morel and the screenplay was written by Michael Brandt and Derek Haas.
-The film stars are Scott Eastwood, Freddie Thorp, Ana de Armas and Gaia Weiss.
+Overdrive is a 2017 action thriller film directed by Antonio Negret and written by Michael Brandt and Derek Haas.
+An international co-production of France, Belgium and the United States, the film stars Scott Eastwood, Freddie Thorp, Ana de Armas, Gaia Weiss, Simon Abkarian and Clemens Schick.
 Principal photography began on 4 January 2016 in Paris and Marseille, France.

-The film tells the story of skilled car thieves who are sent to steal a crime lord's luxury car.
+Andrew and Garret Foster, half-brothers and skilled car thieves, are sent to steal a crime lord's luxury car, and get more than what they bargained for.

+The film was first released in theaters on June 15, 2017 and was a box office bomb.

 Plot

 Half-brothers Andrew and Garret Foster operate as international car thieves, targeting high-end of the market vehicles.
 They steal a rare Bugatti in transit after it is purchased at auction in France, unaware that the car was bought by Marseille crime boss Jacomo Morier.

-Morier's men capture them when they try to sell the car and take them to Morier's house, where he shows them his garage full of cars.
+Morier's men capture the Fosters when they try to sell the car and take them to his house, where he shows them his garage full of cars.
 He then means to shoot them but, to escape their punishment, the brothers offer to help Morier complete his collection by stealing a rare 1962 Ferrari 250 GTO (worth $38,000,000) owned by ruthless tycoon and rival, Max Klemp.
-Morier agrees but sets the condition that the theft must be carried out within one week.
+He agrees but sets the condition that the theft must be carried out within one week.

 The brothers hurriedly recruit a team in Marseille to carry out the job, including Andrew's girlfriend Stephanie and her pickpocket friend Devin.
 Andrew tells Garret that this will be his last job.
-They also have to cope with Morier's cousin Laurent keeping watch on their operation, as well as a pair of Interpol agents.
+They also have to cope with Morier's cousin Laurent overseeing their operation, as well as a pair of Interpol agents.
 Garret, who had recently been conned by a woman who pretended to fall in love with him, begins a relationship with Devin.

 For insurance, Morier's men kidnap Stephanie in the Marseille marketplace.
 Andrew and Garret arrive in their flat and Devin tells them Stephanie has been taken.
 They head to Morier's house to find Stephanie bound and gagged under a spinning car wheel, which Laurent threatens to lower onto her face.
 Andrew and Garret promise to finish the job in order to save Stephanie.